 Under the Waiver for the Elderly, Blind and Disabled, there is an option called Consumer Directed Attendant Support Services (CDASS) – This option allows seniors greater flexibility and freedom when choosing care providers.
 Even family members can be hired to provide care.
 Learn more about the benefits here.

-Colorado Medicaid and Medicaid waiver eligibility considers three factors when it comes to finances.
-In 2017, there is an income cap at $2,205 a month.
-This figure is equivalent to 300% of the Federal Benefit Rate.
-If filing jointly with a non-applicant spouse, the spouse can maintain an income up to $3,022 a month.
-There is an asset restriction of $2,000 for a single applicant, and $120,900 resource cap for non-applicant spouses.
+Colorado long-term care Medicaid and Medicaid waiver eligibility considers three factors (income, marital status, and assets) when it comes to finances.
+Generally speaking, in 2018, there is an income cap of $2,250 a month per applicant.
+This figure is equivalent to 300% of the Federal Benefit Rate (FBR).
+For applicants who are married and have a non-applicant spouse (community spouse), the income of the community spouse is not considered.
+In fact, applicant spouses are able to transfer a portion of their income to non-applicant spouses to prevent them from becoming impoverished.
+As of 2018, this amount can be as high as $3,090 / month.
+There is an asset restriction of $2,000 for a single applicant, and $123,600 resource cap for non-applicant spouses.
 Asset transfers up to five years in the past, referred to as the Medicaid Look-Back Period, are evaluated to prevent transfers in order to meet Medicaid eligibility.
+Violating the look-back period can result in a period of ineligibility for Medicaid services.
 More on Medicaid eligibility.

 Colorado offers three non-Medicaid assistance programs.
 All three of the programs have the end-goal of keeping state residents in their homes and out of costlier care facilities.

 1.)
 The Old Age Pension (OAP) program provides financial assistance to help elderly residents attain a minimum monthly income.
 In some circumstances, dental and health benefits may be obtained via this program.
 More information can be found here.